-

 Step 2: Identify Your Objective

-After you’ve defined self-care for yourself, it’s important to identify your purpose and objective for creating this plan.
+After you’ve defined self-care for yourself, take some time to identify your purpose and objective for creating this plan.

 For instance, is there a specific problem in your life that you’re trying to solve?
 Do you find yourself tired and burned out by the end of the week due to never-ending tasks, chores, and to-do lists?
 Are you looking to support your own health and well-being for long-term, sustainable happiness?